eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `Version`
+Version of Solana client the node is using
 - from - public key of origin
-- wallclock - timestamp of data creation
+- wallclock - wallclock of the node that generated that message
 - version - version of the Solana
 ```rust
 struct Version {